+Phlebotomy techs are an essential part of clinics and hospitals.
 Phlebotomists are key to the ever-growing healhtcare industry, as they are the ones trained to draw blood for lab tests or donations.
 In the U.S. the requirements for becoming a phlebotomist vary from state to state.
-But most will require at least a high school diploma, and getting some additional college education will surely improve one's chances of beginning a career.
-Below are some of the best schools offering related health science programs online.
+But most will require at least a high school diploma, and getting some additional college education will surely improve one’s chances of beginning a career.
+It’s a growing field that allows one to work in the medical industry with a diploma or certificate that can be obtained through a traditional program or online.

 BBA in Health Services